Charles Christian Erdmann, Duke of Württemberg-Oels

 Karl Christian Erdmann of Württemberg-Oels (26 October 1716 in Wilhelminenort near Bernstadt – 14 December 1792 in Oels) was ruling duke of Württemberg-Oels and Bernstadt.

+Early life

-He was the only son of Christian Ulrich II, Duke of Württemberg-Wilhelminenort and his wife, Countess Philippine Charlotte of Redern-Krappitz.
+He was the only son of Christian Ulrich II, Duke of Württemberg-Wilhelminenort and his wife, Countess Philippine Charlotte of Redern-Krappitz (1691–1758).

-In 1755 he was one of fourteen nobleman that founded the Order of Saint Joachim.
+In 1755 he was one of fourteen noblemen that founded the Order of Saint Joachim.

 Marriage and issue

-He married, in 1741, Countess Marie Sophie of Solms-Laubach (1721–1793).
+He married, in 1741, Countess Marie Sophie Wilhelmine of Solms-Laubach (1721–1793), daughter of Count Friedrich Ernst of Solms-Laubach (1671–1723) and his wife, Fredericka Charlotte of Stolberg-Gedern (1686–1739).
 They had two children: